lindazeng979/bilingual-babyLM/README.md

   --human_scores_file SemEval17-Task2/test/subtask1-monolingual/keys/en.test.gold.txt \
   --dataset_name en_test
 ```
-Note that this only runs results on English word similarity and that it must be repeated for Spanish and English-Spanish, which have paths that can be found in the batch evaluation script below.
+> Note that this only runs results on English word similarity and that it must be repeated for Spanish and English-Spanish, which have paths that can be found in the batch evaluation script below.

-For batch evaluation, run:
+**Evaluate multiple models:**
 ```bash
 bash scripts/evaluation/eval_xws.sh
 ```
 Modify this script to include the desired `partial_model_paths` and global path if necessary.

-## Zorro Evaluation
+### Zorro Evaluation

 This is adapted from the BabyLM workshop's evaluation (2023) [repo](https://github.com/babylm/evaluation-pipeline-2023).
 Here is the original Zorro [repo](https://github.com/phueb/Zorro).